 Recruiting websites are a helpful tool in finding players.
 For players, we are unable to find at showcases, or for us to find players that were not previously on our radar, they are an asset.
 There are some great companies out there that truly help the student-athlete find the right fit for them!

 We also use a recruiting website that allows us to showcase our players to 4-year colleges, so for us, it is a bonus in all respects.
-We use it as a recruitment tool for our players so that we can promote them directly to the 4-year coaches that may not be able to see their games in person.
+We use it as a recruitment tool for our players so that we can promote them directly to the 4-year coaches who may not be able to see their games in person.

 Since COVID, two of our top five most popular articles at The Recruiting Code are now related to Junior Colleges.
 Have you noticed a difference in your recruiting at Motlow State?